jacquelinekclee/data_cleaning_exploration_nyc_schools_sat/README.md

 # Linear Regression and Scatter Plot

 Using scikit-learn to perform linear regression and seaborn to draw scatter plots, I found a decently strong negative correlation between the percentage of Black or Hispanic students at a school and the average SAT score of a school.
 The percentage of Black or Hispanic students at a school was the independent variable that yielded the lowest root-mean-square error and highest correlation coefficient.
 This means that this independent variable did the best job in estimating the average SAT score for schools in NYC.
-For the code and the results of the other linear regressions, please refer to this [Jupyter Notebook](https://github.com/jacquelinekclee/data_cleaning_exploration_nyc_schools_sat/blob/master/linear_regression_sat_ny.ipynb) (located in this repository).
+For the code and the results of the other linear regressions, please refer to this [Jupyter Notebook viewer](https://nbviewer.jupyter.org/github/jacquelinekclee/data_cleaning_exploration_nyc_schools_sat/blob/master/linear_regression_sat_ny.ipynb).

 ![scatterplot](https://github.com/jacquelinekclee/data_cleaning_exploration_nyc_schools_sat/blob/master/bh_scatter.png)